Commonly used terms by the Office of Surface Mining Reclamation and Enforcement.

 Permit - A permit to conduct surface and underground coal mining and reclamation operations issued by the State regulatory authority pursuant to a State program or by the Secretary pursuant to a Federal program.
 For purposes of the Federal lands program, permit means a permit issued by the State regulatory authority under a cooperative agreement or by OSMRE where there is no cooperative agreement.

-Permit Area - The area of land, indicated on the approved map submitted by the operator with his or her application, required to be covered by the operator's performance bond under subchapter J of this chapter and which shall include the area of land upon which the operator proposes to conduct surface and underground coal mining and reclamation operations under the permit, including all disturbed areas; provided that areas adequately bonded under another valid permit may be excluded from the permit area.
+Permit Area - The area of land, indicated on the approved map submitted by the operator with their application, required to be covered by the operator's performance bond under subchapter J of this chapter and which shall include the area of land upon which the operator proposes to conduct surface and underground coal mining and reclamation operations under the permit, including all disturbed areas; provided that areas adequately bonded under another valid permit may be excluded from the permit area.

 Permittee - A person holding or required by the Act or this chapter to hold a permit to conduct surface and underground coal mining and reclamation operations issued by a State regulatory authority pursuant to a State program, by the Director pursuant to a Federal program, by the Director pursuant to a Federal lands program, or, where a cooperative agreement pursuant to section 523 of the Act has been executed, by the Director and the State regulatory authority.